IBK-DevOPs/ansible-automate-project/README.md

 >>>>>>>
 >>>>>>>
 Continue with project 12
-on the samw git hub
+on the same git hub repo

 # Implementation Of Ansible For Automation